 - An animal kept in such a place or manner

 - Noise from premises

-- Noise from a vehicle, machinery or equipment in a street but not including traffic
+- Noise from a vehicle, machinery or equipment in a street (but not including road traffic)

 - Insects from industrial, trade or business premises